mariamargherita/WordsRecognitionByLipVideo/README.md

 [Event Camera]: https://en.wikipedia.org/wiki/Event_camera

-Please note that the dataset was leveraged for a [Kaggle](https://www.kaggle.com/competitions/smemi309-final-evaluation-challenge-2022/data) challenge but it is not available anymore due to ownership rights.
+Please note that the dataset was leveraged for a [Kaggle](https://www.kaggle.com/competitions/smemi309-final-evaluation-challenge-2022) challenge but it is not available anymore due to ownership rights.
 However, please feel free to reach out in case you are interested in the dataset.

+This project was carried out in PyCharm, thus it is optimized for it.
+However, this should not keep you from using your own preferred server.
 <br>

 ## Introduction